Amalaltlb/London-Bikes-Dashboard/README.md

 ## Overview

-This project involves developing a dynamic dashboard using **Tableau** to analyze the London bikes rides dataset.
+This project involves developing a dynamic dashboard using **Tableau** to analyze the London bikes dataset.
 It uncovers usage patterns through visualizations of total bike rides and moving averages over time, while also examining the impact of weather conditions with a heat map comparing temperature and wind speed against bike usage by hour.
 This comprehensive approach allows for insights into seasonal trends and factors influencing bike usage.

 ## Dataset